 The Orange's suffocating zone defense may make for an uncomfortable match-up for St. John's, but sloppy play plagued the Red Storm.
 The Johnnies won six of its last seven games by taking care of the ball, yet they turned it over an uncharacteristic 11 times before intermission against Syracuse.

 Late in the first half, D`Angelo Harrison picked up his third foul and was forced to sit until halftime.
-St. John's needed he and Marc-Antoine Bourgault to make shots from the perimeter to crack the zone and give the Red Storm a legitimate chance.
+St. John's needed him and Marc-Antoine Bourgault to make shots from the perimeter to crack the zone and give the Red Storm a legitimate chance.
 The went a combined 0-7 from behind the arc before the half.

 St. John's came out of the locker room looking to prove that they belonged playing with the Orange.
 A quick 5-point spurt cut the Orange's halftime lead (37-24) to just eight points.